1. Test in sandbox first

 replace_domain | The domain can’t be provisioned and needs swapping. | Submit a POST /swaps for that domain. |

-profile_picture_public_link_required | The profile picture URL isn’t publicly reachable (private / localhost). | Re-host on a public CDN and update the URL. |
+profile_picture_not_accessible | A Google profile picture URL is invalid, private, local, or unreachable. | Re-host on a public CDN and place a corrected order. |

 7. Webhook handler hygiene